JetBrains/kotlin-web-site/docs/topics/numbers.md

-// Hypothetical code, does not actually compile: val a: Int? = 1 // A boxed Int (java.lang.Integer) val b: Long? = a // Implicit conversion yields a boxed Long (java.lang.Long) print(b == a) // Surprise!
-This prints "false" as Long's equals() checks whether the other is Long as well
+// Hypothetical code, does not actually compile: val a: Int? = 1 // A boxed Int (java.lang.Integer) val b: Long? = a // Implicit conversion yields a boxed Long (java.lang.Long) print(b == a) // Prints "false" as Long.equals() checks not only value but whether the other number is Long as well
 ```

 So equality would have been lost silently, not to mention identity.